Community Nutrition and Health

 To inspire and empower under-served Californians to improve their health by promoting awareness, education, and community change through diverse partnerships, resulting in healthy eating and active living.

 For more information about our state-wide program, please click here.

 CalFresh Healthy Living, University of California helps people lead healthier lives

 As one of four State Implementing Agencies for CalFresh Healthy Living*, the University of California teaches people eligible for SNAP about good nutrition, how to make their food dollars stretch further, and how to be physically active at any age.
 Effective, evidenced-based nutrition education and physical activity classes are aligned with policy, systems and environmental change strategies to create long lasting community change.

-Through the CalFresh Healthy Living UCCE Central Sierra program, we teach free classes in local schools, community centers, libraries, and other public locations.
+The CalFresh Healthy Living, UCCE Central Sierra nutrition education program teaches free classes in local schools, community centers, libraries, and other public locations.
 Our classes show people how to choose, grow, cook, and enjoy affordable healthy foods, and how to make physical activity a regular and fun part of life.
 We also work to create environments where it’s easier for people to make healthy choices, by supporting school wellness policies, community and school gardens, walking clubs, and more.